 Monty Vizcaya is a retired military aviator.
 After his service, Monty worked in the Middle East for the largest aviation maintenance and repair facility in the region.
 He currently owns Vizcaya LLC, which focuses on unmanned consultation.
 Additionally, Monty is a substitute teacher who enjoys working with a wide range of students, helping them overcome challenges.
 Monty spends his time between Hawaii and Washington State.

 Lynn is an experienced Finance Director with a career both in the non-profit and the for-profit business sector.
-Currently she works as the Finance Manager for DESC in Seattle, but has previously held a position at Bridgeways as the Director of Finance and Administration and then later as the Chief Operating Officer.
+Currently she works as the Controller for Seattle Symphony and Benaroya Hall, but has previously held a position at Bridgeways as the Director of Finance and Administration and then later as the Chief Operating Officer.
 “Bridgeways’ mission resonates with me having a family member who lives with mental illness and the struggle to remain integrated with society.”
 When not enmeshed in numbers or playing with her new granddaughter you can find her planning her next travel adventure.

 Kari is a writer, mother of two and founder of The SELF Project, which works to increase community and resilience for teens and tweens.
 Kari joined Bridgeways’ board because she wanted to put her community engagement and event planning knowledge to work.
 “The unique model of supporting housing and sustainable employment struck me as a particularly effective way to help adults living with mental illness.
 And my previous advocacy for marginalized individuals, and work in social justice feels like a strong fit for the organization,” says Kari.
 She is the author of two recent books and teaches educators and parents how to support adolescents as they face the unique challenges of this time in their lives.
 Kari loves cooking, exploring the Pacific Northwest’s outdoor spaces, and is learning to play mah-jongg (slowly).